joelgriffith/navalia/docs/_docs/Chrome/reload.md

 ---
-title: .refresh
+title: .reload
 category: Chrome
 ---

-The `refresh` method reloads the page in Chrome, and accepts an option `boolean` to load the page fresh (not from cached resources).
+The `reload` method reloads the page in Chrome, and accepts an option `boolean` to load the page fresh (not from cached resources).

 *JavaScript*
 ```js